 If you want to bring your tenancy to an end you must download and complete a Termination of Tenancy form.
 If you rent a garage you need to confirm if you are also terminating the garage agreement.

-If you write to us to terminate your tenancy, your letter must:
+If you write to us to terminate your tenancy, your letter must include the following:

-- be signed at least one person/persons on the tenancy agreement; and
+- Be signed by at least one person/persons on the tenancy agreement; and

-Please note that your tenancy can be ended if:
+Please note that your tenancy can be ended under the following circumstances:

 If only one of you wants to end the tenancy and the other joint tenant(s) wants to remain in the property, there may be one of the following outcomes: